ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 }

 async updateUserRound() {
-  // calling updateUserRound() on this.adapter (this = the current instance of userRound), no chaining of then() is necessary
+  // call updateUserRound() on this.adapter (this = the current instance of userRound), no chaining of then() is necessary const userRound = await this.adapter.updateUserRound(this, parseInt(DOMElements.tryAgain.dataset.userRoundId));
-  // update the userRound data (the JSON object) on the tryAgain button (# of attempts) const userRound = await this.adapter.updateUserRound(this, parseInt(DOMElements.tryAgain.dataset.userRoundId));
+  // update data from the userRound (the JSON object) on the tryAgain button (# of attempts) DOMElements.tryAgain.dataset.attempts = userRound.attempts;
-  DOMElements.tryAgain.dataset.attempts = userRound.attempts;
 }
 ```